Beach Head (video game): Reception

 Beach-Head was Access' best-selling Commodore game as of late 1987.
 It was the first U.S. Gold release to sell 250,000 copies.

 Ahoy! stated "This game is a blast".
-It praised the graphics and concluded, "It is a remarkable programming achievement".
+It praised the graphics and concluded: "It is a remarkable programming achievement".
 Compute! listed the game in May 1988 as one of "Our Favorite Games", stating that it was superior to its "many imitators".

 Zzap!64 reviewed the game in a retrospective feature in October 1985.
 They argued that although it was considered impressive at the time of release it had already become dated, and was rated 70% overall.

 In 1996, Computer Gaming World declared Beach Head the 117th-best computer game ever released.

 Legacy

 A sequel, Beach Head II: The Dictator Strikes Back, was released in 1985.
-A version of the game for Commodore Amiga was planned, but was cancelled when an agreement to publish with U.S. Gold could not be reached.
+A version of the game for Amiga was planned, but was cancelled when an agreement to publish with U.S. Gold could not be reached.
 In 2000, a loose remake of the game, Beach Head 2000, was released for the Windows and MacOS platforms.